mjcramer/zio-binance/README.md

 # zio-binance
-A ZIO wrapper for Binance's java client
+ZIO wrapper for the Binance Java client.

+This is a work in progress...

+## Usage